mbagatur/guesspix/BUILD_TROUBLESHOOTING.md

 Only remaining issue is SDK version (for Play Store submission only)

 ### 🔍 **Latest Fix Attempt:**
 The JavaScript bundling error suggests a runtime issue.

+**Attempts made:**
-Temporarily disabled custom fonts (Google Fonts) to test if that was causing the bundling failure.
+1. ✅ **Disabled custom fonts** - Removed Google Fonts to test if that was causing bundling failure
+2. 🔄 **Replaced local image requires** - Changed `require('../assets/images/questions/1.png')` to placeholder URIs to test if asset bundling is the issue

+**Current theory:** The Metro bundler might be having issues with either:
+- Custom font loading during production build
+- Local image asset requires during bundling process

+**If this build succeeds:** The issue was with local asset requires
+**If this build fails:** Need to investigate Metro bundler configuration or other JS issues

 ### 🔧 Next Steps to Try: